Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 Intel Touch Host Controller (THC)
 =================================

-Touch Host Controller is the name of the IP block in PCH that interface with Touch Devices (ex: touchscreen, touchpad etc.).
+Touch Host Controller is the woke name of the woke IP block in PCH that interface with Touch Devices (ex: touchscreen, touchpad etc.).
 It is comprised of 3 key functional blocks:

 - A natively half-duplex Quad I/O capable SPI master